ruinedm/C-Garbage-Collector/README.md

 ## Overview

-This repository introduces a custom garbage collector for C programs, aimed at enhancing memory management and minimizing memory leaks.
+This repository introduces a custom garbage collector for C programs, aimed at enhancing memory management and minimizing memory leaks, it's far from being optimized, and does not support multi-threading, but i will be updating this as i learn more stuff :D.
  The Custom C Garbage Collector (CGC) replaces standard memory allocation and deallocation functions with 'smart' versions that track all allocated memory, thereby ensuring efficient memory cleanup.

 ## Features